LubinKerhuel/hugo/content/post/pitot-build/index.md

 numbered="true"
 >}}

+### Sensor static tests

+A 90 minutes lasting measurement is performed indoor without movements is performed.
+Sensor output are logged at 100Hz.
+The figure below shows a slow drift.
+The sensor standard deviation measured on the overall measurement is 0.54 Pa (including the drift).

+{{< figure
+src="/img/pitot-darcy-prandtl-static-characteristic.png"
+link="/img/pitot-darcy-prandtl-static-characteristic.png"
+width="100%"
+title="Differential Sensor static characteristics" caption="90 minutes lasting static measurement indoor shows a slow drift and a standard deviation of 0.54 Pa." numbered="true"
+>}}

+One point to note however si that the sensor is sensitive to its own orientation.
+Moving the sensor up-side down create an offset of (100 LSB from memory, to be checked).

 ## Installation

-One magnet is glued on the pitot tube.
-The pitot tube is firmly attached to the plane through a 2nd magnet glued into the wing.
-It allows the tube to detach stay in place during flight, and detach in case of crash, avoiding possible injury.
-Flexible tube connecting the sensor to its electronics are fishing tube originally used to protect fish lines.
+A 2mm flexible tube originally used to protect fish lines connect the pitot tube with the sensor.

 {{< figure
 src="/img/pitot-darcy-prandtl-tubesoupledecathlon.jpg"